-I do not have a criminal record which in felony offenses. cludes arrests and/or convictions for summary, misdemeanor and I am not involved with substance abuse I have the ability to read, understand an nd interpret complex text materials.
-I am self-disciplined, and display commo on sense and good decision making skills.
-I will adhere to the discipline code of bo oth the district and RMCTC.
-I will demonstrate good attendance.
-I am honest, even-tempered and not pr one to violent or aggressive behavior.
-I understand that falsification of any of the above Education Program. information will result in my removal for the Early Childhood Student Signature Date Parent/Guardian Signature Date
+\\\\\ I do not have a criminal record which includes arrests and/or convictions for summary, misdemeanor and felony offenses.
+I am not involved with substance abuse.
+I have the ability to read, understand and interpret complex text materials.
+I am self-disciplined, and display commor I am self-disciplined, and display common sense and good decision making skills.
+I will adhere to the discipline code of bot th the district and RMCTC.
+I will demonstrate good attendance. will demonstrate good attendance.
+I am honest, even-tempered and not prone to violent or aggressive behavior.
+I understand that falsification of any of the above Education Program. re information will result in my removal for the Early Childhood Student Signature Date Parent/Guardian Signature Date